trueskawka/space-invaders/README.md

 - an alien swarm moving about the canvas
 - a player moving with arrow keys
 - player bullets being shot with spacebar
+- ability to kill some aliens

 To add:
-- collision checks for player bullets
 - sprites for aliens
 - sprite for player
 - alien bullets